johnhennen/johnhennen.github.io/alphaoffice/CloudNative400.md

 - Import code from an external Git Repository
 - Import the project into the Brackets code editor, perform edits and push the edits to the repository in the Oracle Cloud
 - Build and deploy the project using the Oracle Developer Cloud Service and the Oracle Application Container Cloud Service
-- Follow the GIT methodology for source code control
+- Follow the Git methodology for source code control
 - Follow the Agile methodology for project management

 ## Required Artifacts